Skip to main content

 Doctorate in Clinical Psychology

-The goal of the Clinical Psychology PhD program at OSU is to train you to become a scientific clinical psychologist.
-The program recently transitioned to a clinical science model and is a member of the Academy of Psychological Clinical Science.
+The goal of the Clinical Psychology Ph.D. program will train you to become a scientific clinical psychologist.
+The program uses a clinical science model and is a member of the Academy of Psychological Clinical Science.
 The program emphasizes the development of knowledge and skills in basic psychology, clinical theory, assessment and treatment procedures, and research.
-Four specialized tracks are offered: clinical child, health psychology/behavioral medicine, pediatric psychology, and adult clinical psychology.
+Four specialized tracks are offered: clinical child, health psychology/behavioral medicine, pediatric psychology and adult clinical psychology.

 Curriculum